AlloyCI/alloy-runner/docs/configuration/runner_autoscale_aws/index.md

 ## Introduction

-In this tutorial, we'll explore how to properly configure a GitLab Runner in AWS that will serve as the bastion where it will spawn new Docker machines on demand.
+In this tutorial, we'll explore how to properly configure a AlloyCI Runner in AWS that will serve as the bastion where it will spawn new Docker machines on demand.